ballen27/TypeScriptReact-Shopping-Cart/README.md

 ## License

-This project is licensed under the [Insert License Name] License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License